Multiply robust estimation of causal effects under principal ignorability: Notation and assumptions for principal stratification

+Before giving the nonparametric identification formulas of the PCEs based on principal ignorability, we comment on its relationship with a commonly-used assumption in mediation analysis.
+We also make a brief comparison of principal stratification and mediation analysis.

-A stronger version of Assumption~\ref{assump:weak-pi} is $Y_{z}\ind U\mid X$ for $z=0,1$, which imposes the independence between the potential outcome and principal strata conditional on the covariates. \citet{forastiere2018principal} show that under monotonicity, this stronger principal ignorability is equivalent to the \textit{sequential ignorability} between the intermediate variable and the outcome, which is a common assumption in mediation analysis \citep{Pearl::2001}.
-Therefore, principal ignorability is a cross-world assumption that requires the independence between potential outcomes under different treatment conditions \citep{richardson2013single, robins2010alternative}; it may not hold even if $S$ is randomized.
-Principal ignorability requires $X$ to include all the confounders between the intermediate variable and the outcome, and these confounders should be pre-treatment.
-It is violated if some of the confounders are observed or affected by the treatment.
-This is similar to the sequential ignorability discussed in \citet{imai2010general}.
+A stronger version of Assumption~\ref{assump:weak-pi} is $Y_{z}\ind S_{1-z}\mid (S_z, X)$ for $z=0,1$.
+It assumes that conditional on the covariates, the potential outcome depends only on the potential intermediate variable under the same treatment condition, but not the one under a different treatment condition.
+Importantly, principal ignorability is different from the \textit{sequential ignorability} between the intermediate variable and the outcome, which is a common assumption in mediation analysis \citep{Pearl::2001,imai2010identification, tchetgen2012semiparametric}.
+In particular, the sequential ignorability assumes away the dependence between the potential outcome and the potential intermediate variable given the covariates, while principal ignorability allows for such dependence, but rules out the dependence between the potential outcome and intermediate variable under different treatment conditions.
+Hence, the sequential ignorability and principal ignorability focus on different relationships between the potential outcome and the potential intermediate variable and thus do not imply each other. \citet{forastiere2018principal} propose a generalized strong principal ignorability and show that under monotonicity, it is equivalent to the sequential ignorability.
+Unfortunately, their definition does not imply Assumption~\ref{assump:weak-pi}, and thus it is essentially different from the principal ignorability used in the literature.

+In general, principal stratification and mediation analysis can be conceptually different.
+Principal stratification does not require that $S$ is a well-defined intervention as in Examples \ref{eg::truncationbydeath} and \ref{eg::surrogate}.
+In contrast, traditional mediation analysis requires that $S$ is a well-defined intervention on the causal pathway from the treatment to the outcome. \citet{vanderweele2011principal} points out this issue, whereas \citet{robins2020interventionist} attempt to relax this assumption with an alternative approach to mediation analysis.